Natural Resources

 Community 1.3

-Plant species resemble the Reference Plant Community but the frequency and production are reduced.
+Plant species resemble the community 1.1 but the frequency and production are reduced.
 Eventually, litter levels become high enough to cause decadence and mortality of the stand.
 Bunchgrasses typically develop dead centers and rhizomatous grasses form small decadent communities due to a lack of impact by grazing animals.
 Much of the available nutrients are tied up in standing dead plant material and increased amounts of litter.
 The semiarid environment and the absence of animal traffic to break down litter slows nutrient recycling.
 Cool- season grasses and pricklypear have typically increased.
 Blue grama is reduced.
 If a seed source is readily available, noxious weeds such as leafy spurge and Dalmatian toadflax may invade.
 Invasive grasses such as cheatgrass and Kentucky bluegrass tend to encroach under these conditions.
 Water flow patterns and pedestalling becomes apparent.
 Infiltration is reduced and runoff is increased.
 In advanced stages of non-use or lack of fire, bare areas increase, causing an erosion concern.

 Dominant plant species